FreeRTOS/FreeRTOS-Plus-TCP/GettingStarted_4.0.0-rc1.md

 Change 4:

    - Existing API: pxFillInterfaceDescriptor
-      - It is there for downward compatibility.
+      - It is there for backward compatibility.
 The function FreeRTOS_IPInit() will call it to initialise the interface and end-point objects
    - New API: prefix_pxFillInterfaceDescriptor
       - where prefix = Network Interface Name
       - E.g pxWinPcap_FillInterfaceDescriptor